cyverse/docs/docs/services/api/tapis-v2-v3-migration.md

 then the `name` of the input in the `fileInputs` parameter field should match the `name` of the corresponding `appArgs` parameter.

+If the app's `runtime` value is `DOCKER`, then the DE will automatically prepend `/TapisInput/` to the file or folder name submitted by the user, since that is the directory mounted inside the container by Tapis for inputs.
+Otherwise only the base name of the file or folder will be submitted for the command line argument.

 #### Outputs

 The `outputs` field is not used by Tapis, but if a user wishes to create a